1960s–80s: Defibrillators begin to be distributed in ambulances

 2011: Hands-only CPR

-Our memorable advert, starring Vinnie Jones, has led to at least 40 lives being saved.
+Our memorable advert, starring Vinnie Jones, led to at least 40 lives being saved.

 2014: Nation of Lifesavers is launched

 Our CPR kits, which are free to secondary schools and community groups, aim to teach vital life saving skills to members of the public across the UK.
-As of September 2016, we have trained approximately 1.2 million people through this programme, and distributed over 4300 kits around the country.
+As of March 2017, we have trained approximately 1.7 million people through this programme, increasing chances of survival for thousands of people.